VC destroyed Boat People Memorial in Pulau Bidong

 We are shocked to learn of your decision to demolish the memorial recently erected at Pulau Bidong, the former refugee camp, to commemorate the hundreds of thousands of Vietnamese boat people who perished in their quest for freedom as well as to thank the Malaysian people, the Malaysian Red Crescent Society and the Malaysian government for extending a helping hand in their hour of need.

+In one simple act, this decision erases the ultimate sacrifice of people for freedom, and, thus, the sacred significance of freedom itself.
+This decision is wrong and must be reversed.
 Further, this decision is a direct attack at freedom loving people, especially former Vietnamese refugees worldwide, and most particularly more than 250 thousand Vietnamese boat people spending time in Pulau Bidong, who have contributed greatly to make the world a better place in which to live.
 This decision is wrong and must be reversed.

 Overseas Vietnamese communities worldwide have always acknowledged the much needed help from the Malaysian people and government.
 Overseas Vietnamese communities worldwide showed that gratitude by helping in every which way, including donating millions of US dollars to the tsunami relief efforts.
 Overseas Vietnamese communities worldwide consider Pulau Bidong a sacred place worthy of visit and the memorial the ultimate expression of freedom.
 The decision to demolish this memorial is wrong and must be reversed.